 - i.
 Maintains the open and informal character of the area, particularly retaining the spacing between buildings; - Uses materials which complement the existing palette within the area, which is typically whitewashed weatherboard cladding for elevations and slate roof coverings; - iii.
 Reflects the single storey form of the area; - iv.
 Retains front boundaries of timber fencing with no formal rear boundary treatment; - b.
 Within the Low Hauxley area, as defined on the policies map, development will be supported where it: - i.
-Maintains the historic terraced layout and single storey (incorporating dormer windows and skylights) form of the area; - ii.
-Uses materials which complement the existing palette within the area which include stone, render and pebbledash elevations, stone window surrounds, with slate roofs; - c.
+Maintains the historic terraced layout and single storey (incorporating dormer windows and skylights) form of the area; - Uses materials which complement the existing palette within the area which include stone, render and pebbledash elevations, stone window surrounds, with slate roofs; - c.
 Within the Kirkwell Cottages area, as defined on the policies map, development will be supported where it better reflects the rural character of the parish and local vernacular architecture and materials; - d.
 Within the High Hauxley area, as defined on the policies map, development will be supported where it: - i.
 Reflects the diversity of building styles and materials within the area, including stone elevations, with gable and hipped slate roofs; - ii.
-Respects established building lines, particularly that dwellings are set back behind short front gardens with either stone wall, hedgerow of timber fence boundary treatments. - 5.8 The design code identifies several principles which should be used to influence the design of new development and inform the retrofitting of existing properties within the parish.
-It explains that designers of any future development must respond to local character and provides guidance to support development which harmonises with the existing character of the area, this is reflected within policy H5.
+Respects established building lines, particularly that dwellings are set back behind short front gardens with either stone wall, hedgerow or timber fence boundary treatments. - 5.8 The design code identifies several principles which should be used to influence the design of new development and inform the retrofitting of existing properties within the parish, for example with solar panels or other renewable energy and energy efficiency measures.
+The design code also explains that designers of any future development must respond to local character and provides guidance to support development which harmonises with the existing character of the area, this is reflected within Policy H5.
+For example, buildings should adhere to a maximum height of 2 storeys, with 1 and 1.5 storeys potentially being more acceptable where a building will impact heavily on views to or from the surrounding landscape.

-Policy H5: Residential design codes
+Policy H5: Residential design principles

-Development will be supported where it has been demonstrated that it responds positively to the rural and coastal character of the area in terms of: building heights, roof forms, materials and detailing, frontages, and boundaries.
-Where appropriate and relevant to the development it should accords with the following design codes:
+Development will be supported where it has been demonstrated that it responds positively to the rural and coastal character of the area including in terms of: roof types, materials and detailing, frontages, and boundaries.
+Where appropriate and relevant to the development it should accord with the following design codes:

 - a.
-Any new buildings should adhere to a maximum height of 2 storeys, with 1 and 1.5 storey buildings also appropriate heights.
-Single storey buildings may be more appropriate where a building will impact heavily on views to or from the surrounding landscape; - b.
-Roof types should reflect the typical styles within the neighbourhood area which are predominantly: gable with chimneys on gable ends, hipped, projecting gable roof and wall dormer window, gable roof with roof dormer windows and skylight windows; - c.
-Materials and detailing should complement those of adjoining and surrounding buildings.
-Typical and appropriate materials and detailing include: uncoursed and coursed stone elevations, rendered elevations, slate roofing, stone windowsills lintels and surrounds, stone quoin corner detailing, gable and coping stones;
+Roof types should reflect the typical styles within the neighbourhood area which are predominantly: gable with chimneys on gable ends, hipped, projecting gable roof and wall dormer window, gable roof with roof dormer windows and skylight windows; - Materials and detailing should complement those of adjoining and surrounding buildings.
+Typical and appropriate materials and detailing include: uncoursed and coursed stone elevations, rendered elevations, slate roofing, stone windowsills lintels and surrounds, stone quoin corner detailing, gable and coping stones; - c.

-- d.
 Boundary treatments should reflect the boundaries of adjacent plots.
-Typical and appropriate frontages and boundaries include: stone wall and timber fence boundaries and setting buildings back from the road behind a front garden or grass verge; - e.
+Typical and appropriate frontages and boundaries include: stone wall and timber fence

+- boundaries and setting buildings back from the road behind a front garden or grass verge; - d.
 Parking should generally be provided on-plot.
 Permeable surfaced driveways will be supported.
-Where hard surfaced driveways are provided these should be balanced with areas of soft landscaping to reduce the level of rainwater runoff.
-Garages should be set back from the main frontage to avoid large blank garage doors dominating the front elevation; - f.
-Development should optimise solar orientation of buildings for solar gain, solar energy and natural daylighting; and - g.
-Where planning permission is required, retrofitting roofs with solar panels and the installation of other renewable energy and energy efficiency measures will be supported where it accords with the requirements of local plan policies QOP5 and REN1.
+Garages should be set back from the main frontage to avoid large blank garage doors dominating the front elevation; and - e.
+Development should optimise solar orientation of buildings for solar gain, solar energy and natural daylighting.